Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

    ![Engine room](../../Assets/Screenshots/Core1Platform/AdministratingCore1/Engineroom.png "[Engine room]")

 3. Focus your attention to the dashlet at the third position from the left.
    The diagram has two y-axes.
 The left y-axis defines the number of requests, the right defines the number of errors.
    The x-axis defines the time from midnight to the current time in UTC.
+Depending on the time passed since midnight, the figures are displayed per hour or per every second/third hour.
    The number of requests is presented in a green curve diagram, the number of errors is presented in a red line diagram.

     ![Request statistics](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineRoomRequestStatistic.png "[Request statisics]")

-4. Move your mouse pointer over the green curve diagram.
+4. Move your mouse pointer over the top of green curve diagram.
-   The number of requests is displayed on the x-axis.
-Depending on the distance to midnight, the figures are displayed per hour or per every second/third hour.
+   The number of requests is displayed in a callout shape.

     ![Request per hour](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineRoomRequests.png "[Requests per hour]")

 5. Move your mouse pointer over the red line diagram.
-   The number of errors is displayed per hour on the x-axis.
+   The number of errors is displayed in a callout shape.

    ![Errors per hour](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineRoomErrors.png "[Errors per hour]")

 ## View current jobs

 In the job dashlet, all asynchronous jobs are displayed that are currently running.

 #### Prerequisites